Skip to content

 How to cover the extra cost?
 If you have a Medicare supplement policy, better known as Medigap, it may cover the extra 15 percent, called Medicare Part B excess charges.

-Everyone enrolled in original Medicare can apply for Plan G. Keep in mind that Medigap policies only cover excess charges for doctors who accept Medicare but don’t accept assignment and they won’t cover costs for doctors who opt out of Medicare entirely.
+Remember that Medigap policies only cover excess charges for doctors who accept Medicare but don’t accept assignment, and they won’t cover costs for doctors who opt out of Medicare entirely.

 How do I find doctors who accept assignment?

 Before you start working with a new doctor, ask whether he or she accepts assignment.
-About 97 percent of providers billing Medicare are participating providers, which means they accept assignment on all Medicare claims, according to the Kaiser Family Foundation.
+About 98 percent of providers billing Medicare are participating providers, which means they accept assignment on all Medicare claims, according to KFF.

-You can get help finding doctors and other providers in your area who accept assignment by using Medicare’s Physician Compare tool.
-You can look up doctors and other clinicians near your zip code.
+You can get help finding doctors and other providers in your area who accept assignment by zip code using Medicare’s Physician Compare tool.

 Those who accept assignment have this note under the name: “Charges the Medicare-approved amount (so you pay less out of pocket).”
 However, not all doctors who accept assignment are accepting new Medicare patients.